Nigerian Stocks: List of Dividends announced in 2022

 Legend

-Date announced – The date the company announced dividends evidenced by a corporate action published on the website of the NSE.
+Date announced – The date the company announced dividends, evidenced by a corporate action published on the website of the Stock Exchange.

 Dividend during the year – This represents all the dividend announcements made by a company in a given year.